triestpa/Police-Analysis-Python/README.md

 Does this mean we shouldnt support our police departments?
 Does it mean that most police officers are overtly racist?  **Certainly not.**

-Does it mean that in the United States, non-white citizens are uniformly searched with a lower standard of evidence than white citizens, implying a degree of racial bias at the institutional level?  **Yes**.
+Does it mean that in the United States, non-white citizens are uniformly searched with a lower standard of evidence than white citizens?  **Yes**.

 Regardless of political views, I think everyone can agree that *facts are paramount to idealogy* in making laws and setting policy.
 These numbers don't lie - this data was sourced directly from the state police departments, and the examples that we've gone over here have not been cherry picked to make any political point: these trends are apparent across the entire dataset of 60 million police stops.
 To see the full analysis for all 20 available states, check out the official findings here - https://5harad.com/papers/traffic-stops.pdf.

 [ include extra stats from the official findings - ticket rates, tail lights, marajuana ]

-Whatever your views may be on the divisive social and political issues that have enveloped our country over the past few years, I think it's important to take a step back, and to look objectively at what is shown by the data.
+Whatever your views may be on the divisive social and political issues that have enveloped our country over the past few years, I think it's important to take a step back and to look objectively at what is shown by the data.
 I'm not suggesting any solutions here, that's really not the point of this blog post, but I sincerely believe that sensibly acknowledging the problem across political lines is the first step to any sustainable long-term progress.

-I hope that this tutorial has provided the tools you might need to take the analasys further.
+I hope that this tutorial has provided the tools you might need to take the analysis further.
 There's a *lot* more that you can do with the data than what we've covered here.

 - Analyze police stops for your home state and county (if the data is available).
 - Expand the analysis to include other factors in the dataset, such as `Stop Reason` and `Search Type`.
-The datasets for some states have lots of additional fields available as well, such as whether the stop was drug related, whether the driver was from out-of-state, and detailed information on the year, make, and model of the car.
+The data sets for some states have lots of additional fields available as well, such as whether the stop was drug related, whether the driver was from out-of-state, and metadata covering the year, make, and model of the car.
-- Combine your analysis with US census data on the demographic, economic, and crime data about each county.
+- Combine your analysis with US census data on the demographic, social, and economic data about each county.
 - Create a web app to display the county trends on an interactive map.
 - Build a mobile app to warn drivers when they're entering a county that seems to be more distrusting of drivers of a certain race.
 - Open-source your own analysis, spread your findings, seek out peer review, maybe even write an explanatory blog post.